 Preposition usage is often idiomatic (just the way we do it, but it's difficult to explain logically).
 Fouling up an idiomatic usage is not always fatal to your meaning, but it does brand you as an outsider to the language group you are trying to speak to.
 Here are several possibilities to show what I mean (the red ones don't work):

 You probably saw that one coming.
-If all of your reading and writing is on Twitter, you get used to a 140 character limit; cell phones are more generous at 160.
-Obviously, the little words that do not carry heavy meaning (but only define relationships) do not have any space, and text/Twitter is incredibly concrete, so abstract relationships just do not fit there.
+If all of your reading and writing is on Twitter, you get used to a 280 character limit; cell phones are more limited at 160.
+Obviously, you don't have space for the little words that do not carry heavy meaning (but only define relationships), and text/Twitter is incredibly concrete, so abstract relationships just do not fit there.
 Cell phone style has been leaking into school writing for some time.
 Here is a quotation¹ from a school paper submitted by a Scottish girl:

 My smmr hols wr CWOT.
 B4, we used 2go2 NY 2C my bro, his GF & thr 3 :- kids FTF.
 ILNY, it's a gr8 plc.